 NICE’s Ongoing Assessment

 During NICE’s HTA appraisal process, manufacturer data is submitted from protocol-driven clinical trials, which are closely monitored under ideal conditions.
 Post approval, NICE will undertake ongoing assessment at regular intervals and if it finds that the negotiated patient access scheme or criteria differ from real-world outcomes, your product could get dropped from formulary lists.
-Therefore, it is critical to continue to communicate your product’s value throughout its lifecycle.
+Therefore, it is critical to continue to communicate the value of your product throughout its lifecycle.

 Having the right value communications strategy before, during and post-launch is vital for commercial success and maintenance of drug list position.
-The GLOBALHealthPR team has years of experience in England, the UK and EU markets, and can offer valuable insights to your marketing and market access teams.
+The GLOBALHealthPR team has years of experience in England, the UK and EU markets, and can offer valuable insights to your teams.

 The Latest from Our Blog